Logo

 38.

-The 2016 book Andy Warhol was a Hoarder: Inside the Minds of History's Great Personalities, by journalist Claudia Kalb, devotes a chapter to Christine Jorgensen's story, using her as an example of gender dysphoria and the process of gender transition in its earliest days.
+Journalist Claudia Kalb's 2016 book Andy Warhol Was a Hoarder: Inside the Minds of History's Great Personalities devotes a chapter to Christine Jorgensen's story, using her as an example of gender dysphoria and the process of gender transition in the 20th century.